Email FacebookTwitterMenu burgerClose thin

 But every rule has an exception, and the Net Investment Income Tax is the exception here.

-In 2013 Congress passed a supplemental tax to help boost revenue for the Medicare program.
+In 2013, Congress passed a supplemental tax to help boost revenue for the Medicare program.
 This is known as the Net Investment Income Tax.
 It is a 3.8% tax that applies only to investment income in households with a high enough total adjusted income for the year.
-At the time of writing, this tax applied to all households with a modified adjusted gross income above $200,000/$250,000 single/joint.
+For both 2024 and 2025, this tax applied to all households with a modified adjusted gross income above $200,000 for single filers, or $250,000 for those married and filing jointly.

 This tax only applies to the portion of your MAGI generated by investments and only to earnings above the threshold.
 So, for example, say that you are a married couple with $275,000 in portfolio earnings.
 You would pay the Net Investment Income Tax on $25,000 (the amount of earnings above the cap).